 Denver Zoo is incredibly grateful for your support.
-Here is a quick overview of the changes we’re making on campus—along with a few things we’ll be asking of our community in the coming months.
+Here is a quick overview of the updates we’re making on campus.
 Together, we can navigate the changes, both small and large, that help to keep each other safe and healthy.

 All tickets must be purchased online at DenverZoo.org, in advance of your visit.
 Tickets will not be available for purchase at Denver Zoo.
 Online tickets are required for all guests, including members (free) and children under two (free).

 To support safe physical distancing, Denver Zoo will be limiting the number of visitors per day.
 Additionally, timed tickets with staggered 15-minute entry windows will limit the total number of guests entering the Zoo at any one time.
 Admission lines will also be marked for distancing.

 To limit person-to-person contact, Denver Zoo will be restricting payments to cards only and will not be accepting cash.
 Guests paying with debit or credit cards will be asked to swipe their own cards.

 Denver Zoo has created a one-way path around the entire campus that allows guests to view a majority of our animal habitats and gardens while maintaining appropriate physical distancing.
 A “short cut” highlighting a smaller section for shorter visits is also available.

 High-touch surfaces, including restrooms, are being disinfected frequently on a set schedule.
 Some high-touch surfaces, like restaurant tables and chairs, are cleaned immediately after use.